The relationship between money and happiness has been a hot topic for centuries.

-In a recent interview with John Assaraf CEO of Neurogym, Dr Srini Pillay, (award-winning author and assistant clinical professor of psychiatry at Harvard) talks about being prepared for ‘cognitive dissonance’ where ‘your cognitive centre will say ‘no, no, no’ when we give it new instructions.’
-Even ones that will improve our lives.
+In a recent interview with John Assaraf, Dr. Pillay talks about being prepared for cognitive dissonance where “your cognitive center will say ‘no, no, no’ when we give it new instructions.”
+Even ones that will improve our lives!

-This heightening of the fear centre of the brain sabotages us without us even being aware it’s happening.
+This heightening of the fear center of the brain sabotages us without us even being aware it’s happening.
 It disables us from making a choice that would improve our lives for the better.

 By reading them you are immediately activating the powerful motivational and commitment centers of the brain.

-Neurogym’s Winning The Game Of Money program is designed to help us to become aware of any non-conscious, self-sabotaging beliefs that may be lurking around holding us back from reaching our financial goals.
-The program helps us to become aware of our personal ‘money story’.
+Become aware of any non-conscious, self-sabotaging beliefs that may be lurking around holding us back from reaching our financial goals.
+Become aware of our personal “money story.”